rajaman2k/Personal-Projects/README.md

 - Open the app in the browser.
 - Use the Employee Form to enter employee details.
 - If necessary, add optional fields to include more details.

+3rd Project(Implments both employee registration form and pin finder):
+#Userbase - Employee Management System

+Userbase is a full-stack employee management application designed to streamline employee registration, search, and management.
+Built with React for the frontend and Spring Boot for the backend, this app provides a seamless user experience with a modern and responsive UI.
+Features
+1. Employee Registration

+    Register new employees with details like Employee ID, Name, DOB, Gender, PIN Code, Area, District, State, Mobile, Email, Feedback, Date of Joining, and Designation.

+    Dynamic addition of optional fields for flexibility.

+    Real-time PIN code lookup to auto-fill area, district, and state.

+2. Employee Search and Management

+    Search employees by ID or Name with real-time suggestions.

+    Edit or delete employee details with ease.

+    View detailed employee information in a clean and organized layout.

+3. List All Employees

+    Display all registered employees in a responsive table.

+    Includes sorting and filtering options for better data management.

+4. Responsive and Modern UI

+    Built with a vibrant gradient background, rounded corners, and smooth animations.

+    Fully responsive design for seamless use on desktop, tablet, and mobile devices.

+5. Backend Integration

+    RESTful APIs built with Spring Boot for efficient data handling.

+    Secure and scalable backend architecture.

+6. Dynamic Form Handling

+    Add or remove optional fields (e.g., Mobile, Email, Feedback) dynamically.

+    Input validation and error handling for a smooth user experience.

+Technologies Used

+    Frontend: React, React Router, CSS3

+    Backend: Spring Boot, Java, H2 Database (or Oracle DB)

+    APIs: RESTful APIs for communication between frontend and backend

+    Styling: Custom CSS with modern design principles

+How to Run

+    Backend:

+        Navigate to the backend directory.

+        Run the Spring Boot application using mvn spring-boot:run.

+        The backend will start at http://localhost:8080.

+    Frontend:

+        Navigate to the frontend directory.

+        Install dependencies using npm install.

+        Start the development server using npm start.

+        The app will be available at http://localhost:3000.

+Screenshots(included inside folder for reference)

+Employee Registration

+Employee Search

+Employee List